Masoud647/Masoud647.github.io/README.md

 2.5.9 Reproducible
 ------------------

-Our project can be reproducible by following the instruction I have laid out.
+Our project can be reproducible by following the instruction we have laid out.

 2.6 Progress Reports
 --------------------